ncbarber/WikipediaRevisionsReporter/ProjectReport.md

 ## Challenge #2 Complete

-Within this challenge even though the way that the time was displayed, it could be useful infomration in some way.
+Within this challenge even though the way that the time was displayed is okay, it could be useful infomration in some manner.
 I did this by creating RevisionImplementation.
 This takes the the RevisionImplementation interface which uses a format function.
 From there RevisionFormatter was made to implement RevisionImplementation.
 RevisionModule was then made to bind the two RevisionImplementation and RevisionFormatter together.
 The last step that I took was adding the RevisionModule